William Shakespeare was a plot pilfering plagiarist. There, we’ve said it.

 In truth, he’d be the first to admit it – probably just before inventing a bawdy new insult to throw back at us.
 And, considering the circumstances, who could blame him?

-Writing for, acting in, and managing your own theatre company during one of the most turbulent periods in British history doesn’t leave much room for unproductive day-dreaming.
+Writing for, acting in, and managing your own theatre company during one of the most turbulent periods in British history, can’t have left much room for unproductive day dreaming.

 So what if he borrowed a little here and there.
-So what if he rehashed old plays and stories.
-So what if he hung his fancier clothes off the mediocre mannequins of others and called them his own.
+Who cares if he rehashed old plays and stories?
+What’s the issue with him hanging his fancier clothes off the mediocre mannequins of others and calling them his own?

-You just have to let it roll because he was so damn good at it.
+We don’t have a problem with it.
+You just have to let it roll, because he was so damned good.

-In fact, swipe files, plagiarism, borrowing, copying, unoriginality, sameyness, nothing new under the sun, whatever you want to call it, is something that anybody who works in a creative industry will be uncomfortably familiar with.
+Swipe files, plagiarism, borrowing, copying, unoriginality, sameness, nothing new under the sun, whatever you want to call it, is something that anybody who works in a creative industry will be uncomfortably familiar with.

 Time constraints, stress, lack of coffee and a multitude of other things, can all play havoc with a muse who’s a sulky loafer at the best of times.
-But when you’re trying to coerce it into a commercial straitjacket, it often becomes belligerent, bolshy and, worst of all, silent.
+But when you’re trying to coerce your muse into a commercial straitjacket, it often becomes belligerent, bolshy and, worst of all, silent.

 So, for some, Shakespeare included, it’s not surprising that the work of others was/is a vital source of inspiration and ideas, of creative fuel.

 It’s a creative shortcut.

 In that vein, we found a book recently at a local charity shop.
 It cost 50 pence.